bakenezumi/domala/notes/specification.md

   - [`Embeddable class`](#embeddable-class)
   - `Option` with element of either [`Basic type`](#basic-types) or [`Holder class`](#holder-class)

-The following functions of Doma can not be used
+The following functions of Doma can not be used by Domala.
   - [`@Transient`](http://doma.readthedocs.io/ja/2.19.0/entity/#id16)
   - [`@OriginalStates`](http://doma.readthedocs.io/ja/2.19.0/entity/#id17)
   - Definition of an `Entity` that inherits an `Entity` class

-#### further specification of Entity
+#### Further specification of Entity
 [See to the Doma guide.](http://doma.readthedocs.io/ja/2.19.0/entity/)